CU-CommunityApps/aws-account-setup-example/README.md

 # aws-account-setup
-Scripts and config files for setup of standard AWS account.
+Scripts and config files for setup of a standard AWS account.
 Implements auditing and configuration as described in [Standard AWS Account Configurations](https://confluence.cornell.edu/display/CLOUD/Standard+AWS+Account+Configurations).

-## 1. Setup you SAML Identity Provider Metadata
+## 1. Setup your SAML Identity Provider Metadata

 Replace [templates/shibidp-md.xml](templates/shibidp-md.xml) with your SAML Identity Provider Metadata.
 See http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml_3rd-party.html.
 Once you set this up, you will be able to reuse it for setting up multiple AWS accounts that are supposed to use the same identity provider.